Clickwrap

 The content and form of clickwrap agreements vary widely.
-Most clickwrap agreements require the end-user to manifest their assent by clicking an "ok" or "agree" button on a dialog box or pop-up window.
+Most clickwrap agreements require the end-user to indicate their assent by clicking an "ok" or "agree" button on a dialog box or pop-up window.
 A user indicates rejection by clicking cancel or closing the window.
 If the user opts to reject the terms, they cannot use or purchase the product or service.
 Classically, such a take-it-or-leave-it contract is described as a "contract of adhesion, which is a contract that lacks bargaining power, forcing one party to be favored over the other."

 The terms of service or license do not always appear on the same webpage or window, but are always accessible before acceptance, such as through a hyperlink embedded in the product's webpage or a pop-up screen prior to installation.
 In order to be deemed to have accepted the terms of service, the purchaser must be put on notice that certain terms of service may apply.
 If the terms of service are not visible and/or accessible, courts have found the notice requirement to be lacking and as such, the purchaser may not be bound to the terms of the agreement.
 An analysis of the terms of service of major consumer websites has found that they frequently contain clauses that impede consumer rights in substantial and often unexpected ways.